-A large number of scientific observations of a variety of targets and the associated calibrations have been obtained during the FEROS Commissionings in October and December 1999 and in January 2000.
+Scientific observations of selected of targets and the associated calibrations have been obtained during the FEROS Commissionings in October and November 2003 and in March 2005.
 They are available as public data from the ESO archive.
-The list is accessible at http://www.eso.org/science/uves_comm
+Moreover all calibrations since October 2003 are public domain, as are all SCIENCE data more than one year old and all are obtainable from the ESO Archive.